 There are a number of reasons why newborns are prone to vitamin K deficiency.
 For one thing, only small amounts of vitamin K are transferred across the placenta during pregnancy.
 Human breast milk contains only small amounts of vitamin K too.
 The primary gut flora (Lactobacillus) found in breast-fed babies doesn’t synthesize vitamin K.

-The risk factors for VKDB vary, depending on the type of VDKB.
+The risk factors for VKDB vary, depending on the type.

 Early onset VKDB occurs within the first 24 hours after birth.
 Your baby’s risk of developing it is higher if their birth mother takes certain medications while pregnant, including:

 - antiseizure drugs that interfere with vitamin K metabolism, such as phenytoin, phenobarbital, caramezepine, or primidone

 - blood thinning medications, such as warfarin (Coumadin) or aspirin

 - antituberculosis medications, such as rifampin and isoniazid

 Classic onset VKDB occurs within the first week after birth, typically in babies who have not received prophylactic vitamin K at birth.
 Your baby’s risk of developing it is higher if they are exclusively breast-fed.

 Late onset VKDB is seen in babies up to 6 months old.
 This form is also more common in babies who did not receive a vitamin K shot.
 Risk factors include: